Updated Feb. 22:

 So far, hospital systems and public health departments have been the sources for COVID-19 vaccines, through scheduled appointments.

 The Wake County vaccination appointment system began Jan.
 19. Use this form or 24-hour hotline (919-250-1515).

-When you sign up matters less: If you are seeking a COVID-19 vaccine through the county and couldn’t get through yesterday, know that will not be first come, first served.
+It’s not first come, first served: If you are seeking a COVID-19 vaccine through the county and couldn’t get through initially, know that will not be first come, first served.